Breastfeeding after a C section

 Ask your healthcare provider to sit with you and support you while latching your baby, to boost your confidence.

-I would also strongly encourage you to build up your knowledge regarding how you can know that your baby is getting enough milk.
+Also, build up your knowledge regarding how you can know that your baby is getting enough milk.

 The key signs are being knowledgeable about what to expect regarding wet and dirty nappies and normal patterns of weight loss and gain in the first few weeks.